mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 BOOST_AUTO_TEST_CASE(string_tok_test)
 {
-  const string test_string = "Hello today is a good day!";
+// This sting is the string we are going to try and tokenize const string test_string = "Hello today is a good day!";
-  vector<string> test_vector = {"Hello", "today", "is", "a", "good", "day!"}; // c++11 vector initialization
+// This vector is what tok_string should return vector<string> test_vector = {"Hello", "today", "is", "a", "good", "day!"}; // c++11 vector initialization

   BOOST_CHECK(tok_string(test_string) == test_vector);
 }
 ```
-The tests should be designed so that it is easy to control how they will fail.

-Now we implement a prototype of `tok_string` in `src/string_tok.cpp`.
-Our
+Now we implement a prototype of `tok_string` in `src/string_tok.cpp`, so our test can run and fail.
-prototype should compile but fail.

 ```
 vector<string> tok_string(const string& input)